-Designed for interior as well as exterior use. each door component is constructed using the finest materials and joined with wooden pegs and glue (no nails).
+Designed for interior as well as exterior use, each door component is constructed using the finest materials and joined with wooden pegs and glue (no nails).

 For complete information and styles available, send \$3 (refundable with Purchase) for our catalogue.
-Oregon Wooden Screen Door Company Dept. OHJ, 2767 Harris, Eugene, OR 97405 f you appreciate the "Olde World" style of If you appreciate the Olde world style of gutters and downspouts and desire to restore and preserve your home in harmony with the original intent of its design.
+Oregon Wooden Screen Door Company Dept. OHJ, 2767 Harris, Eugene, OR 97405 you appreciate the "Olde World" style of gutters and downspouts and desire to restore and preserve your home in harmony with the original intent of its design.
 Commercial Gutter systems introduces authentic 6" seamless half-round gutter in both copper & heavy aluminum.